This tech-note discusses how to configure the Surge Tank element for transient analysis in HAMMER.

 A Surge Tank (also known as a “Stand Pipe”) is a surge mitigation device which can be modeled in HAMMER as a “Surge Tank” element.
 The surge tank supplies stored fluid (water) when pressures drop in the pipeline and takes fluid, when pressures increase (in case of two-way type).

 The Surge Tank is a non-pressurized type of tank i.e. the free water surface of the tank is open to atmosphere.
 The normal water level is typically equal to the hydraulic grade line at steady state.
-A surge tank can also overflow and the user can specify the weir coefficient for overflow.
+A surge tank can also overflow and the user can specify the weir coefficient for overflow (see Overflow section below).
 If the water surface elevation is equal to the system hydraulic grade, the surge tank may need to be constructed very tall, with supports such as guy wires.